rapid7/insightconnect-plugins/google_drive/help.md

 ## Troubleshooting

 * It is very important to use the full filename including the file extension e.g. example.docx.
 Google Drive uses the file extension to determine how to format the file.
 Not using a file extension will result in a error and using the wrong file extension may result in file corruption
 * When using file overwrite, Google can not change formats.
-I.E. If the orignal file is a Google sheets file, then the new file will also be a Google sheets file.
+I.E. If the original file is a Google sheets file, then the new file will also be a Google sheets file.
 * When using file overwrite, the MIME Type should be set to the correct type to avoid data formatting issues.

 # Version History

+* 2.1.3 - Hub styling update
 * 2.1.2 - New spec and help.md format for the Hub
 * 2.1.1 - Fix typo in plugin spec
 * 2.1.0 - Add Download File action